PaddlePaddle/PaddleSeg/configs/pp_liteseg/README.md

 Note that:
 * The flip denotes flip_horizontal, the ms denotes multi scale, i.e (0.75, 1.0, 1.25) * test_resolution.
 * Simliar to other models in PaddleSeg, the mIoU in above table refer to the evaluation of PP-LiteSeg on Cityscapes validation set.
+* You can download the trained model in above table and use it in evaluation.

 **The comparisons with state-of-the-art real-time methods on Cityscapes as follows.**